vuejs/language-tools/vue-language-tools/vue-component-meta/README.md

 },
 ```

-When you extract the component meta and extract the `description` property of that prop it will be `Hide/Show alert based on v-model value` 😍
+When you extract the component meta and extract the `description` property of that prop it will be "Hide/Show alert based on v-model value" 😍

 > **Warning**
 >